Reading:

 This strategy is best;

-• If you have a specific competitor that selling similar or the same products in a certain vertical.
+• When you have a specific competitor that sells similar or the same products in a certain vertical.

 • If you have a specific competitor that dominates the market.

-• If you have a specific competitor that steal from your visitors/customers.
+• When you have a specific competitor that steals from your visitors/customers.

 • If the competitor has a promotion on their products (either a discount or gift).
 Then you have a chance to respond to the promotional activities of your specific competitor through repricing.